tomduckering/riemann-testing/README.md

 This includes:

-1. Some helper code that's called in the `@before` block it will start up riemann with your config.
+1. Some helper code that's called in the `before(:all)` block it will start up riemann with your config.
 This is all contained in 'riemann_runner.rb'

 2. Some code to pretend to be a logstash server (since this is what I'll be sending some events to).
-This too is started in the `@before` block.
+This too is started in the `before(:all)` block.
 The code for this is in `fake_logstash.rb`.
 It starts a multithreaded socket server and parses all lines to it as JSON and pops them in an array.
-Before each test case we reset that array to make sure the tests are as isolated as possible.
+In the 'before(:each)` block we reset that array to make sure the tests are as isolated as possible.
+3. At the end in the `after(:all)` block we stop riemann.

 Tests do one of two things: